 Former AIIT trustee, Dr James C Harle was Keeper of the Department of Eastern Art at the Ashmolean Museum, Oxford from 1962 to 1987 and author of numerous books on the history of art and sculpture in India.
 His photographic material is well labelled and documented, consisting of a large collection of high quality negatives and prints of Indian sculpture and architecture, and a select range of colour transparencies of similar subjects with the emphasis on architecture.

 Howard Wilson Archive

 Professor Howard Wilson’s photographic record of Sri Lanka was built up over a period of 15 years.
 After his death in 1998, his widow, Marti Wilson continued his work arranging and digitising the collection.
-It is now available online in the form of a database containing images of ca. 1500 slides which can be accessed via the links below.
+It is now available online on the Cambridge University Digital Library (CUDL) containing images of ca. 1500 slides, accessed via the link below.